I was born in 1975 on the tiny,

 On a personal note, I am married to Sofia and have a young family of two daughters, Zoe (6) and Marianna (1), who was born in Salt Lake City shortly before we arrived in Liverpool.
 My wife Sofia has studied economics and is a graduate from Thessaloniki University but currently is working full-time making sure our daughters grow up well and happy.

 Moving to Liverpool has brought both professional and personal happiness.
-I am a passionate football fan, who follows AEK, Athens, but I have now adopted Liverpool and Everton as my ‘other teams’ and enjoy going to both Anfield and Goodison with local friends.
-Since arriving in Liverpool we have been made to feel that we are part of a vibrant city with such great culture and history.
+I am a passionate football fan, who follows AEK, Athens, although I regularly visit Anfield to watch Liverpool FC and look forward to AEK and Liverpool meeting in the Champions League at some point in the future.
+Since arriving in Liverpool we have been made to feel that we are part of a vibrant city; with such great culture and history.
 It is very clear that Liverpool is a special city, a truly global city representing many different cultures and a city whose people have made us, as a family, feel welcome and valued.
 I want to contribute to the this city’s vision and future by being at the forefront of the Spinal service of Merseyside, providing first class service for a first class city.

 More about my CV